Keeping the flow with a condom

 Sexual play doesn't have to come to a complete halt when your partner puts on a condom.
 Consider incorporating the condom as part of foreplay.
 Have you considered having your partner put on the condom when your partner first gets erect, and having all your sexual play with the condom on?
 How about putting the condom on your partner, maintaining the sensuality that's been happening thus far?
 How about if you continue touching yourself while your partner's putting the condom on?
 Or, you continue touching your partner while he (or you) is putting the condom on?
 There are limitless variations!

 A large aspect of being turned on, or keeping the flow, is in your mind.
 Rather than thinking of the condom, you may try focusing on the love making — the tastes, the sounds, and the sensations between you and your partner.
 Don't be afraid to be more adventurous — relax and enjoy (as you keep the safer sex happening, too).
-For more information on maximizing your love making potential, visit the Sexuality archives.
+For more information on maximizing your love making potential, visit the Sexual and Reproductive Health archives.

 With your determination, you may put your body and mind more into the foreplay with condoms and the love making.
 Here's to discovering how to keep the proverbial "flow" to achieve the proverbial "O!"